 15. Yoga Barn: Find Your Inner Zen

 Ubud is Yogi central in Bali (though Canggu is starting to get popular).
 The most famous spot to do Yoga is the Yoga Barn.
 It’s on the outskirts of Ubud surrounded by rice fields.
 Classes and workshops are held every day from 7 in the morning through to 8 at night.
 Here’s a link to the official website.
+Some friends recommended Pyramids of Chi in Ubud.
+While I haven’t been there myself, I can tell from their website that it looks like a great place to check out if you’re interested in wellness.

-16. Tegallalang Rice Fields (and the others)
+16. Tegalalang Rice Fields (and the others)

 Almost every part of Bali is covered in rice terraces.
 They are built into gorges and cover the valley floors.
 It’s picturesque and part of what makes Bali so popular.
-One of the most famous viewpoints overlooking the rice terraces is Tegallalang, which is on the way to Mount Batur.
+One of the most famous viewpoints overlooking the rice terraces is Tegalalang, which is on the way to Mount Batur.
 For the best photos visit in the early morning while the mist is still on the valley floor.

 My favorite place to see rice fields is on the road from Ubud to Candidasa.
 It’s less popular with tourists and I think the view is a million times better.